Tropical Fukaya Algebras: Gromov compactness

 \begin{remark} In theorems \ref{thm:cpt-breaking} and \ref{thm:cpt-broken}, the limit broken map is uniquely determined if it is rigid.
-Indeed for a rigid tropical graph $\Gamma$ the tropical symmetry group is finite. \end{remark}
+Indeed, for a rigid tropical graph $\Gamma$ the tropical symmetry group is finite. \end{remark}

-\subsection{Gromov convergence}
+\section{Gromov convergence}

-In this section, we define the notion of convergence in the compactness results, Theorem \ref{thm:cpt-breaking} and Theorem \ref{thm:cpt-broken}.
+In this Section, we define the notion of convergence in the compactness results, Theorem \ref{thm:cpt-breaking} and Theorem \ref{thm:cpt-broken}.
+Much of the Section is devoted to fixing identifications between domain curves that are close to each other in the compactified moduli space of stable curves.
+In addition to fixing such identifications in the complements of nodes, we also define a notion of when a sequence of annuli in nearby curves converges to a neighborhood of a node in a nodal curve; this notion is used in \hyperref[item:thincyl1]{(Thin cylinder convergence)}, which is part of the statement of Gromov convergence.
+Finally, we define \em{translation sequences} which are sequences of rescalings of the target; the convergence of maps is modulo these rescalings.

-We first fix identifications between domain curves that are close to each other in the compactified moduli space of stable curves.
-This is done via a choice of an exponential map in the neighborhood of nodes.
+To fix identifications between domain curves that are close to each other in the compactified moduli space of stable curves, we fix a choice of an exponential map in the neighborhood of nodes.
 Different choices lead to the same notion of convergence.
-We start by recalling a construction of deformation of a stable nodal curve.
-Let $\Gamma$ be a curve type with only interior nodes.
-The moduli space of curves $\M_\Gamma$ is a submanifold in the compactified moduli space $\M_{d(\white),d(\black)}$ whose tubular neighborhood can be described as follows.
-For a curve $C$ in $\M_\Gamma$, let $\tC$ be the normalization of $C$ at the nodal points.
+To prove the surjectivity of the gluing operation in Chapter \ref{chap:glue}, it is helpful to fix these identifications and use the same identifications in the statement of the convergence result and in the gluing construction.
+We start by recalling a construction of deformations of a stable nodal curve.
+We describe the construction for rational stable nodal curves (without boundary).
+The extensions to treed disks are explained later in Remark \ref{rem:id-treed-disks}.
+Let $\Gamma$ be the combinatorial type of a rational stable nodal curve with $d(\black)$ markings.
+The moduli space of curves $\M_\Gamma$ is a submanifold of the compactified moduli space $\M_{d(\black)}$ whose tubular neighborhood can be described as follows.
+For a stable curve $S$ in $\M_\Gamma$, let $\tS$ be the normalization of $S$ at the nodal points.
 For any edge $e \in \Edge_{\black,-}(\Gamma)$, we fix a map